IgnacioGoldchluk/IgnacioGoldchluk.github.io/content/blog/python-dicts-for-structured-data.md

 tags = [ ]
 +++

 Despite its extensive standard library, Python does not have **record** or **struct** like data structures. **dict** became the de facto data type for both structured and structured data.
-This lead to the use (and abuse) of "ad hoc" structures that can only be understood by digging through the codebase.
+This lead to the use (and abuse) of "ad-hoc" structures that can only be understood by digging through the codebase.
 It is not uncommon to find legacy code like this
 ```py
 def parse(data):
     ...